paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-005-research-technology-and-education.md

     (ii) changes to the reporting requirements authorized under section 315, to reflect recommendations under this paragraph for collection, storage, analysis, reporting, and display of data for Federal-aid highways and, to the maximum extent practical, all public roads.

+(9) **Analysis tools.—** — The Secretary may develop interactive modeling tools and databases that—

+  (A) track the full condition of highway assets, including interchanges, and the reconstruction history of those assets;

+  (B) can be used to assess transportation options;

+  (C) allow for the monitoring and modeling of network-level traffic flows on highways; and

+  (D) further Federal and State understanding of the importance of national and regional connectivity and the need for long-distance and interregional passenger and freight travel by highway and other surface transportation modes.

 **(c) Technology and Innovation Deployment Program.—**

-(1) **In general.—** — The Secretary shall carry out a technology and innovation deployment program relating to all aspects of highway transportation, including planning, financing, operation, structures, materials, pavements, environment, construction, and the duration of time between project planning and project delivery, with the goals of—
+(1) **In general.—** — The Secretary shall carry out a technology and innovation deployment program relating to all aspects of highway transportation, including planning, financing, operation, structures, use of rights-of-way permissible under applicable law, materials, pavements, environment, construction, and the duration of time between project planning and project delivery, with the goals of—

   (A) significantly accelerating the adoption of innovative technologies by the surface transportation community;